LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/studio.rst

 ================

 After all of the hard work we have put into learning about Razor templates, it is time for a spa day.
-Let's make an application for some spa services.
+Let's make an application to select some spa services.

 Our application needs to do the following: